xtsoukala/dual_path/README.md

 niño,boy,BOY,CHILD,noun,M,M,,,,,,
 ```

 **Note**: The .csv currently uses comma as the column separator.
 If you open it with MS Excel you might experience encoding issues.
-If it's not displayed correctly, I recommend using LibreOffice.
+If it's not displayed correctly, I recommend using **[LibreOffice](https://www.libreoffice.org/)**.

+### Structures

+The basic idea of the model is that it expresses ("converts") a semantic message into a written sentence.
+The structures.csv file contains a generic message and its generic Part of Speech (POS) equivalent.

+Let's take the second example from [this file](data/code-switching/structures.csv):

+The generic POS is:

+`det noun:animate aux::present:progressive:singular participle:intrans::progressive`

+and it corresponds to this generic message:

+`AGENT=;ACTION-LINKING=;EVENT-SEM=PRESENT,PROGRESSIVE,AGENT,ACTION-LINKING`

+Based on this information and the [lexicon file](data/code-switching/lexicon.csv), the [corpus_generator](src/modules/corpus_generator.py) script [picks a random morpheme](src/modules/corpus_generator.py#369) (word) of that POS and target language.

+For instance, to fill the `det` (determiner) position, the script would randomly select one of the [first four items](data/code-switching/lexicon.csv) from the corresponding column; morpheme_en for English, morpheme_es for Spanish.

+In some cases, we are interested in restricting the POS.
+For instance, we might want only animate nouns.
+In that case, the POS has the filter `noun:animate` and the script only looks for items with a semantic gender (6th column in the lexicon).
+Some items, such as verbs and participles, have multiple properties: type, tense, aspect, number (see the corresponding lexicon.csv headers).
+If you notice the POS example above, the auxiliary verb is followed by two colons.
+This means that the first property (the type) is of no interest, and is therefore left blank, and the second colon refers to the tense, which is "present" in this example.

 ### New language pair

 To run the model in a different language pair, one will need to alter the lexicon, structures, and give a new language code (e.g., `el` for Greek and `morpheme_el` for Greek words in the lexicon).
+Make sure you give a 2-letter language code for each language (e.g., `morpheme_el` in the first column of lexicon.csv if the L1 is Greek, and `morpheme_es` in the second column if the L2 is Spanish.)

 ## Monolingual version